What to Expect from Your Internship

 - Usually for one academic term (120+ hours)

-- Usually part time
+- Usually part-time

 - Remote experiences that do not require any in-person activities.
 Typically, project-based opportunities.

-Online Internship Opportunities
+International Internship Opportunities

 More information is available on the FIE website and from the SIUE School of Business Internship Coordinator.